How The Financial Tab Is Personalized

 - What Your Referral View Shows

-- How the Data Is Scoped to You
+- How The Data Is Scoped To You

 - What You Have Access To